There’s no drink so ripe with history and so rich with flavor quite like Bourbon.

 Kentucky, the birthplace of Bourbon, produces 95 percent of the world’s Bourbon supply.
-Unlike other spirits, a company can’t just call their liquor “Bourbon” unless it fulfils every one of the requirements.
+Unlike other spirits, a company can’t just call their liquor “Bourbon” unless it fulfills every one of the requirements.
 Its strict production process ensures a smooth and successful drink.

 How Bourbon is made

 Before the process is started, a distiller must first determine the mash bill: the exact makeup of grains from which the whiskey is made.
 To qualify as Bourbon, the grains must feature at least 51% corn.
-Then, a combination of rye, wheat and malted barley can also be added.
+Then, a combination of rye, wheat, and malted barley can also be added.